futuresfsake/PokeDex/README.md

 npm install react-native-vector-icons

 CHALLENGES:
+The challenges encountered were the Search and Sorting Functionality and also the UI.
+There are times where UI is ruined whenever I type something in the searchbar.
+Another challenge was the sorting, I have trouble on figuring out how I should sort the pokemons and how to display them.

 SOLUTIONS:
+The solutions made were making small changes and having a trial error kind of changes to determine if the UI have now been fixed.
+The sorting was based on the type of pokemon they are.

 # Adding the Hunt Page
+By: Cheska Gayle Ouano
-- Use device GPS to detect user location.
+[/] Use device GPS to detect user location.
-- "Hunt" mode: Simulate Pokémon encounters based on location
-- Notification alerts for nearby "Pokémon"
+[] "Hunt" mode: Simulate Pokémon encounters based on location [] Notification alerts for nearby "Pokémon"

 Install Dependencies:
 npm install @react-native-community/geolocation react-native-maps